 - Enemy Within: John's dark side, the side that wishes to kill everyone.
 John's rules are there to hide this, but it's always there...

-- Even Evil Has Standards: He stalks, He maims, but patting dogs?
+- Even Evil Has Standards: He stalks, he maims, but patting dogs?
 Never.
 (To clarify, John recognizes animal abuse as a trait of sociopathy.
 Not wanting to hurt any animals, he avoids contact with them.)

 - Genre Shift: The genre shifts from a psychological character study to a horror/scifi/fantasy thriller midway through the story when it is revealed that the local serial killer John is obsessing over is actually a demon who harvest human body parts.

 - Though the shift is explicitly foreshadowed when in the first quarter of the book, John casually says to the reader that his sociopathy makes him a demon but NOT like the one he fought.

 - Gray and Gray Morality Or Black and Gray Morality: A diagnosed sociopath with murderous urges and no capacity for empathy who is nevertheless determined to kill only bad guys, vs a body-snatching demon that is forced to kill humans in order to survive while remaining fully capable of love and other human emotions.